Kyu/rustAudioMixing/README.md

-### Audio Resampler
+### Audio Resampler & Mixer

-This is a Rust program that resamples audio files (mono or stereo) to a fixed sample rate of 44100 Hz stereo.
+This is a Rust program that resamples audio files (mono or stereo) to a fixed sample rate of 44100 Hz stereo and mix it.
 The resampling is performed using the rubato crate which provides high-quality resampling using a variety of resampling algorithms.

 ## Usage